for Westwood School Committee

 I'm running because I believe we can — and should — expect the full potential of Westwood Schools.
 I'll bring the same pragmatic, results-driven approach I use every day in business: set clear goals, measure progress, and hold leadership accountable.

-See the MCAS comparisons →Westwood's schools have been funded below level services for each of the last three years.
-Our teachers and staff are the backbone of this district, and they need the resources to do their jobs.
-I pledge to work to achieve a schools budget that preserves or expands funding for teachers — and I pledge not to support a budget where that commitment isn't met.
+Westwood's schools have been funded below level services for three consecutive years, leading to teacher cuts and growing class sizes.
+I pledge to work to achieve a schools budget that preserves or expands both student programming and funding for teachers — and I pledge not to support a fourth straight year where that commitment isn't met.

-See what parents told us →Too many kids fall in the "middle" — not on IEPs, not identified as gifted, but capable of more with the right challenge.
+Too many kids fall in the "middle" — capable of more with the right challenge.
 I'll push for differentiated instruction and enrichment tracks across subjects.

 The overwhelming majority of parents oppose phone access at school.
 I'll support and strengthen district-wide phone-free policies.